juleshansen/oop/miniquiz.md

 | 10 | 7 | 703 | online |
 | ... | ... | ... | ... |

-Write a SQL query that returns total amount of revenue from the affiliate network.
+1. Write a SQL query that returns total amount of revenue from the affiliate network.

+2. Write a SQL query that returns total amount of revenue from each source.

 ## 2. Joins